Rosenblatt Reiterates Elastic N.V (ESTC) Buy Recommendation

 Additional reading:

-- Form of Stock Option Agreement under the Amended and Restated 2012 Stock Option Plan.

-- Form of Restricted Stock Unit Agreement under the Amended and Restated 2012 Stock Option Plan.
+- Form of Performance Unit Agreement under the Amended and Restated 2012 Stock Option Plan.

 Fintel is one of the most comprehensive investing research platforms available to individual investors, traders, financial advisors, and small hedge funds.